-Other board members for Cassie’s Cats include Jennifer’s daughter, Grace Story (Secretary), who has loved cats since before she was born and started fostering for Best Friends in Salt Lake City in 2020 (she’s fostered four adult cats for them so far), and Jennifer’s lifelong friend Heather Hernandez (Vice President/Treasurer), an animal-lover and all-around smart lady!
+Other board members for Cassie’s Cats include Jennifer’s daughter, Grace Story (Secretary), who has loved cats since before she was born and started fostering for Best Friends in Salt Lake City in 2020, and Jennifer’s lifelong friend Heather Hernandez (Vice President/Treasurer), an animal-lover and all-around smart lady!

 Our Official Mission: The primary purpose of Cassie’s Cats, Inc. is to place rescued cats and kittens into safe, loving, permanent homes.

 The specific objectives and purpose of this organization shall be: